akshaykmanoj/spry/lib/courier/README.md

 This is the bridge between:

 - Strongly typed data models (per stream, using Zod).
-- Profile-specific representations on the wire (Singer, Spry superset, etc.).
+- Profile-specific representations on the wire (Singer, Airbyte, Spry superset, etc.).

-3.5 Typed Data Move messages
+### Typed Data Move messages

 Typed typed-level abstractions: